On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Introduction to Spectral Analysis of Linear Operators

 \end{definition} Consider the following linear system

 where $ \A $ is a bounded linear operator.
-We want to have some condition such that the iterates are bounded or converging.
+We want a condition such that the iterates are either bounded or converging.
 Here, we can unfold the equation to get an explicit formula for any $ \bmu_t $ as

 A naive way to ensure convergence, \ie, $ \bmu_t \to \zeroVec $ as $ t \to \infty $, is by taking the operator norm of $ \A $ to be less than one, \ie, $ \| \A \| < 1 $.
 Then

 However, this is quite restrictive and will give us a loss condition.
 Note that we only like to know if $ \| \A^t \| $ is bounded or shrinks to zero.
 In special cases, we can easily compute~$ \A^t $.
 For example, in the finite-dimensional case, where $ \A = \PP \DD \PP^{-1} $ is diagonalizable (\eg, symmetric or normal).
 Then,